joshcol9232/sort_visualiser/README.md

 Colours may change in the future.

 With Lomuto partitioning quicksort (default quicksort implemented), the two active elements show the area where the elements are collecting that are bigger than the pivot.
 Once it reaches the end of the partition it moves the pivot to before that area.

+#### Disparity Bars:

+Displays the array as a row of bars just like the last one, but the height is the difference between where the element is and where it is supposed to be.

+Looks good with cocktail shaker sort.

 #### Dots: